SimonCqk/cannondb/README.md

 # cannondb
-cannondb is a small but compelete &amp; compelete database for human beings !!
+cannondb is a small but compelete &amp; powerful database for human beings !!